wnas/avans/docs/fronteers-lighting.md

 input mediums
-don’t only support mouse and keyboard. or phone get real users to test with screenreaders and more…
+don’t only support mouse and keyboard. or phone get real users to test with screen readers and more…

 15
 Be flexible